davidclarke-au/markdown-cv/index.md

 ## A Little Bit About Me

 I **hate** writing CV's, but I understand why it's required.

 I honestly think you should get a good picture of who I am, what I do and what might be a good future fit for me from the links above.
-OSINT :wink:.
+OSINT <i class="far fa-smile-wink"></i>

 What I love doing is **TALKING** to people....
 So please feel free to get in contact with me and setup a chat.